aboutsummaryrefslogtreecommitdiff

 Writing $PGBAK/scripts/backup

 When the backup script is started, the current directory is set to the subdirectory of $PGBAK that needs to be backed up.
-The script is given the following arguments:
+The script is given up to three arguments:

 1. the timestamp of the base backup